rparak/Unity3D_ABB_CRB_15000_GoFa_EGM/README.md

 ## Project Description:

 The project focuses on a simple demonstration of client-server communication via User Datagram Protocol (UDP), which is implemented in Unity3D.
 More precisely, it is the control of the robot by EGM (Externally Guided Motion).
 The main idea is to control the Tool Center Point (TCP) of the robot (Translation, Rotation - Quaternion / Euler Angles) and collect data from the ABB into the Unity3D simulation to visualize the robot motion.
+An additional feature of the project is the control of the SCHUNK end-effector via TCP/IP, which is also implemented in Unity3D.

 The 3D parts of the robot were downloaded from the official ABB website here: [ABB Library](https://library.abb.com/)